emiliosheinz/emiliosheinz/README.md

 React Native Developer at [CWI Software](https://cwi.com.br/)

-In love with IT area, I easily learn new things and technologies, every time looking for improve my skills in everything that I do.
+In love with IT area, I easily learn new things and technologies, every time trying improve my skills in everything that I do.
 Computer Science student I've solid knowledge about mobile development, mainly with React Native.

  - :computer: I’m currently working with React Native and his entire ecosystem.
  - :heart_eyes: Passionate about education and mobile development.